armory/docs/content/en/includes/cdaas/dep-file/cdaas-yaml-basic.md

           - <resolution> # How the <action> resolves.
 For example if it's a pause, this is the duration of the pause or setting untilApproved to true for manual judgments
 # The list of manifests sources
 manifests:
   # A directory containing multiple manifests.
-Borealis reads all yaml|yml files in the directory and deploys the manifests to the target defined in `targets`.
+Armory CD-as-a-Service reads all yaml|yml files in the directory and deploys the manifests to the target defined in `targets`.
   - path: /path/to/manifest/directory
     # Comma separated list of deployment targets to use for this manifest directory.
 Enclose each target in quotes.
     targets :["<targetName1>", "<targetName2>"]